SilverPlate3/Assembler/README.md

 # Assembler

 # Background
-I didn't know if I should have uploaded this project, as its just a university assignment that I took totally off the rails...
+I didn't know if I should upload this project, as its just a university assignment that I took totally off the rails...
 The original project was cool by itself as it asked us to build a 12 bit assembler.
 I just had one issue with it.
 It had to many guidelines.
 The question tells us: what data structures to use, how the assembler flow should work, what can we assume, etc'.
 So I have decided to create my own type of assembler, with unique techniques, data structures usage and most importantly the flow.